deftio/fifostr/README.md

 fifostr has built-in pattern matching and triggering.
 Simply add / remove patterns which can call a user supplied function (E.g. if the pattern is "seen" then trigger the function).
 Patterns can be strings, regexes or user-supplied-functions.
 A pattern consists of:
   * pattern: string <or> compiled regex <or> user-supplied-parser-function
   * label: user supplied 'name' for this pattern
-  * start index : position in fifostr to begin pattern match.  default is 0
+  * start index : position in fifostr to begin pattern match.  default is 0  (also accepts the character '^' as start anchor for those familiar with regexes)
-  * stop index : position in fifostr to end pattern match.  default is end of fifostr.  the letter 'e' has special meaning as end of string no matter the length
+  * stop index : position in fifostr to end pattern match.  default is end of fifostr.  the letter '$' has special meaning as end of string no matter the length  (again regex)
-  * callback_fn : called if pattern is found, fifostr(start:end) is passed to the callback fn
+  * callback_fn : called if pattern is found, fifostr(start:end) and the label are passed to the callback function  (callback('thematchingstring','label'))
   * active : default is True, sets whether this pattern should be actively looked for

 There is nothing really profound here -- one can argue its not worth its own repo.
 Originally a lighter version of this was used in a python serial terminal program dioterm (which allowed the serial terminal to parse commands sent/received by both sides).